DogFingerStudios/Yanorra/Wiki/Yanorra.md

   - Ongoing civil war between DO and Sombra Insurgents.
 - Geography
   - Northern coast borders the northern Westvoid Ocean, and is mostly rocky and inhospitable.
-  - Eastern coast borders the Virelich Ocean.
+  - Eastern coast borders the Valka Ocean.
   - Southern border is mountainous and borders Southmoa and Bibi Shirif
   - In the north, a group of islands known as **The Riftlands** act as a resting point for ships traveling to Velu.
 North of The Riftlands **The Far Riftlands**, more commonly called **The Farlands**.
 Even further north, the **Noxoch Isle** marks the edge of the known northern territory.
 - Provinces